Traffic Violations We Handle:

 Drivers License Suspension

-There are many traffic violations in Oxnard that could result in a driver's license suspension.
+There are many traffic violations that could result in a driver's license suspension.
 As we all know, in Southern California, is it virtually impossible to maintain a job or a social life without a car or a driver's license.
 Some of the common offenses that could put your driving privilege in jeopardy include speeding, reckless driving, hit-and-run, drunk driving, refusal to take the mandatory blood alcohol test after a DUI arrest, evading authorities and failure to have car insurance.

 If your California driver's license has recently been suspended, you will be allowed to drive with a temporary license for 30 days.
 You only have 10 days from the date of the suspension to request a hearing with the California Department of Motor Vehicles (DMV) with regard to your case.
 If the 30 days passes by and you have not requested or scheduled the DMV hearing, your license suspension will automatically begin.
 Remember, driving with a suspended license is a misdemeanor in California.